 - 1. Find and evaluate appropriate information and content for the classroom. - 2.
 Practice cultural proficiency, including differentiation of instruction, in school settings. - 3.
 Demonstrate the knowledge, skills, and abilities that promote student learning. - 4.
 Write effectively in communicating and planning for your classroom. - 5.
 Perform effectively in the classroom. - 6.
 Work effectively with others to improve student outcomes. - 7.
 Interpret student performance data to improve teaching practice. - 8.
 Apply strategies and theories to respond ethically to the changing demographics of the California classroom. - 9.
 Objectively analyze and evaluate student performance in order to improve teaching practice.

 Student Teaching Requirements

 - Completed and passed the CSET for the credential being sought.

-- CPR Certification
+- · CPR Certification

-- 32 hours of observation completed
+- · Required observation hours completed